EricDriussi/host-your-own/README.md

 Simple Ansible playbook that provides you with:

-- A static website to upload whatever you want.
+- A static website server.
-- That same website mirrored to Tor.
+- That same website mirrored to Tor (WIP).
 - Basic ssh and firewall hardening.
 - A [Nextcloud](https://nextcloud.com/) instance @ `cloud.domain`.
 - A [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance @ `vault.domain`.
 - A [SearxNG](https://github.com/searxng/searxng) instance @ `searx.domain`.
+- Regular backups and updates for these services.
+- Your dotfiles set up and ready to go (using GNU-Stow).
+- Up to date [neovim](https://github.com/neovim/neovim) install (if dotfiles are provided).
 - [Fail2ban](https://github.com/fail2ban/fail2ban) protection.
 - [Bunkerweb](https://github.com/bunkerity/bunkerweb) protection.
 - HTTPS all the things.
-- Backup and update regularly all the things.
 - Possibly more stuff in the future.

 ## 🔧 Pre-requisites